zhumingcheng697/NYU-Dining/README.md

     $ npm install
     ```

+3. Configure the preferences in `config.json`.

-3. Run the script `nyu-dining-test.js`.
+4. Run the script `nyu-dining-test.js`.
     ```
     $ node nyu-dining-test.js
     ```

-4. Follow the instructions and start testing!
+5. Follow the instructions and start testing!

 ## Validation Workflow